• Skip to primary navigation

 • Easy Roasted Curry Spatchcocked Chicken and Vegetables

 Once the steaks are seared and cooked to the desired temperature, allow them to rest on the side.
 Make the base for the sauce in the same pan by sweating shallots, garlic, and fresh rosemary.
+Also check out Steak Grilling Times Chart: Perfect Temp & Cook Times.

-Then add the Baharat seasoning, crushed fire-roasted tomatoes, and crushed Calabrian peppers and cook down to a paste.
-Then deglaze with vegetable broth and season with salt.
+Then add the Baharat seasoning, crushed fire-roasted tomatoes, and crushed Calabrian peppers, and cook down to a paste.
+Then, deglaze with vegetable broth and season with salt.
 When the roasted vegetables are done, toss them with grated pecorino cheese and fresh chopped rosemary.

 Plate the cheesy roasted vegetables, slice and plate the beef, and top with the sauce.